Snuffules/terraform-gke-serverless-image-analysis/README.md

 - Replace `<mongodb.svc.cluster.local>` with the Load Balancer IP or directly with the Pod IP endpoint for `mongodb-0`.
 - Database name `<test>` can be replaced with `<default>` or `<config>`.

+### Service account permissions are used only once in second function

+### Cloud function v1 and v2
+#### img_analysis cloudfunction (v1) - implemented a delay, to ensure pubsun topic is ready to accept messages
+- To implement VPC serverless access connect, so cloudfunction can authenticate and insert records into MongoDB `<db>` and `<collection>` (`<mongodb>` and `<violence_score>` respectively, change to your preference, if needed).

+#### img_processing cloudfunction (v2)
+- Initially, both functions was v2. img_analysis refactoring to v1 allows use of VPC Serverless Access Connector, therefore was the right call.
+Cloudfunction2 options are more complicated and go beyond serveless concept.
+- Decision to leave img_processing cloud function as v2 seems as a good idea (for now at least) to test the concept of v1 and v2 functions.
+They work independent from each otehr, so there is no funtionality issues with this workflow.

 ### Network Configurations
 - Services Private Network IP Addresses, CIDR Valid Ranges: `10.68.0.0/28`
 - Endpoints Private Network IP Addresses, CIDR Valid Ranges: `10.64.0.0/20`